johnmholmes/Aquarium_Monitor_V2/README.md

 # Auto Top Off

 This has now beeen started and the sketch has been written for the Esp32 and is under going various test to ensure it is performing how I want it too.
 The case for the Esp32 is currently being 3D printed and should be completed over the weekend.
 I am just adding the last bit to the sketch to allow for remote turning off of the refil only.
+You can follow the progress in the Esp32 Software folder inside there is the Esp32_ato folder and a readme there.

 ----
 # To Be Started